DarylMcCullough/html-documenter/README.md

 Sample examples of the helper file, image map and css files are included in the html directory.
 They are called: asde-x-overview.html, asde-x-overview_helper.html and asdex-processing (in the css directory).

+# INSTALLATION AND CONFIGURATION

+To create a new html documentation project

+1. Copy the directory "project-template" and rename it to the name of your project.
+2. For each image that you would like to turn into an image-map, place the image file (for example, "my-image.jpg") into the "images" directory.
+3. For each image, copy and rename "helper-template.html" and "image-map-template.html" and place into the "html" directory.
+4. Modify the template files as described above, to replace the placeholders "<image-name>.jpg", "<image-title>", and "<alt-text>" to match the name and title of your image.
+5. Now you are ready to create your image map.